Caaz/panda-saver/README.md

 _Because who needs a terms of service_

 ## Prerequisites
-This script takes advantage of three modules.
+This script requires the following modules to run.
+All should be available via CPAN.

   - `WebService::Pandora`
     - `Crypt::Blowfish`